-A charming trick almost every language has is the "shrinking" of someone or something you like by the use of diminuitives.
-The diminuitive of Charles is Charlie.
-The diminuitive of William is Billy.
-The diminuitive of star is starlet.
-The diminuitive of peg is eaglet or Piggy.
-The Olympics of diminuitives is won hands-down by the Italians, who have literally dozens of different forms of the diminuitive, each conveying its own special nuance of feeling for the noun undergoing the shrinking.
+A charming trick almost every language has is this "shrinking" of someone or something you like by the use of diminutives.
+The diminutive of Charles is Charlie.
+The diminutive of William is Billy.
+The diminutive of star is starlet.
+The diminutive of pig is piglet or piggy.
+The Olympics of diminutives is won hands down by the Italians, who have literally dozens of different forms of the diminutive, each conveying its own special nuance of feeling for the noun undergoing the shrinking.